Create a MINI Marketing Plan by answering 3 questions.

 Picture: What do they read?
 How do they think?
 Are they on the internet or do they attend certain meetings?
 Are they members of a certain organization?
 Do they just GOOGLE a certain phrase and buy with less than a few minutes of looking?
 Before you begin your marketing, you should develop a strong understanding of who they are and how they think.
 What’s important to them, what’s a deal breaker and what doesn’t even matter.Get a clear picture in your head or on paper of the people you are trying to influence, persuade and convince to buy your product or service.

 Focus: Once you understand exactly who you are marketing to and what influences them, get your marketing message focused on their problem.
 It could be their fear, pain, annoyance, or what keeps them awake at night.
 If your business is a problem solver for them, you’re not selling.
 You’re helping.
 Focus your message on the benefit to them.
 Not the feature your service provides.
+Also make yourself easy to contact - push your registered address and contact details so they can get in touch with you at the drop of a hat.
+If you don’t have a registered office address you might want to speak to this registered office address provider so your business looks more professional.

 Mini marketing plan: